CheVeraId/domainauth-spec/draft-narea-domainauth.md

 - Have a validity period of at least 1 second and not exceeding the limit specified in {{maximum-validity-period}}.
 - Only use the algorithms specified in {{cryptographic-algorithms}}.
-- Contain the following extensions marked as critical:
-  - Authority Key Identifier from {{Section 4.2.1.1 of X.509}}.
-  - Subject Key Identifier from {{Section 4.2.1.2 of X.509}}.

 Additional requirements and recommendations apply to specific certificate types as described in the following sections.